ThomasHaddad/imagewall/README.md

 });
 ```

-The whole documentation is available on this link : http://thomas-haddad.com/imageManager/
+The whole module documentation is available on this link : http://thomas-haddad.com/imageManager/